A good group of people

 Our clients’ positive reviews reflect the trust and confidence The Hands of Sean Perry staff have built, receiving Remodeling magazine’s Big50 Award and GuildQuality’s Guildmaster with Distinction Award in recognition of excellence in craftsmanship and commitment to best practices in the construction industry.
 See all awards.

 Sean realized early in life that he loved the craftsmanship of artisans who came before him, so it is no surprise that restoring and renovating the works of these craftspeople turned into his life’s work.
 He first developed his talents at a fine furniture restoration company, which led him to start his first business, Saddle Hill Furniture Restoration – named after a site on his grandfather’s dairy farm in East Tennessee.
-When not in the office or on-site at a project, Sean enjoys spending time with his wife and two daughters, and biking the roads and trails of Western North Carolina.
+When not in the office or on-site at a project, Sean enjoys spending time with his wife and two daughters, and digging into the history and trails of Western North Carolina.